Ultima Lucha Dos: Part 1

 Part 1 consisted solely of the "Tournament 4 a Unique Opportunity".
 No stipulations were revealed prior to the event, and what specifically the "Unique Opportunity" entailed was not revealed until the end of the tournament.
-Dario Cueto announced the stipulations for each tournament match live moments before they begun.
+Dario Cueto announced the stipulations for each tournament match live moments before they began.
 Willie Mack and Cage faced the same stipulation as their match at the original Ultima Lucha event, Falls Count Anywhere.
 Texano and Son of Havoc faced off in a Bar Fight.
 Son of Havoc and Willie Mack advanced to the tournament final, which was also a Falls Count Anywhere match.
 Son of Havoc won the tournament and Dario Cueto revealed the prize to be a choice between $250,000 and a contract for a Lucha Underground championship match at Ultima Lucha Tres, but he would have to wrestle one last opponent before receiving it.
 Famous B came out and introduced his new client, the debuting Dr. Wagner Jr. who defeated Son of Havoc.
 After which Famous B accepted the $250,000 on behalf of his client.